 - Preheat oven to 425° F.

-- Add the bread, cheese, peppers, mushrooms, onions and bacon to a greased casserole dish.
+- Add the bread, cheese, bell peppers, mushrooms, onions, bacon and seasonings to a greased casserole dish.
 Toss to evenly distribute the ingredients.
-Save a few pepper and mushroom slices for garnish on top.
+Save a few bell peppers and mushroom slices for garnishing.

 - Mix liquid ingredients and add baking soda and baking powder.